Linda Cendales, MD, is a specialist in hand transplantation.

 What is the success rate of the procedure?

-Currently, less than 100 people have undergone hand transplants worldwide, and less than 30 in the U.S. People who have received hand transplants report that they have recovered some degree of sensation, and can perform activities with the hand transplant they could not do before.
+Currently, fewer than 300 people have undergone hand transplants worldwide, and fewer than 100 in the U.S. People who have received hand transplants report that they have recovered some degree of sensation and can perform activities with the hand transplant they could not do before.

 Why should I come to Duke for a hand transplant?

 Only a few transplant centers in the world are equipped with the expertise and technology to perform this complex procedure.
-Our experience with hand transplantation, our track record in investigation and outstanding patient care, and our team approach to surgical innovations, combine to offer this research therapy in a comprehensive manner.
+Our experience with hand transplantation, track record in research, outstanding patient care, and team approach to surgical innovations allow us to offer this comprehensive research therapy.